Special Category (Non-Standard) Applicants

 Certain applicants may be assessed on a basis different from the CAO Points System.
 These are called Special Category or Non-Standard Applicants.
 There are six categories, and these are detailed on Page 3 of the CAO Application Form.
 If you wish to be considered as a special category applicant you should tick the relevant box on Page 3 of the CAO form.

-CIT welcomes applications from Special Category Applicants and those who wish to be considered as such should fill out the appropriate section of the CAO Application Form.
+MTU welcomes applications from Special Category Applicants and those who wish to be considered as such should fill out the appropriate section of the CAO Application Form.
 In addition, applicants may be invited for interview for some courses.
 Special Category Applicants are of course entitled to be assessed on the same basis as any other applicant on the basis of points achieved.
 This means that Special Category applicants will be credited with the Leaving Certificate points that they may have obtained.

 Late Applications (Special Category)

-CIT recommends that Special Category Applicants apply by 1st February, however applications will be accepted up to 1st May.
+MTU recommends that Special Category Applicants apply by 1st February, however applications will be accepted up to 1st May.